Chadbowen248/100-days-of-code/log.md

 **Thoughts:** I'm almost done but haveing trouble coming up with the last solution, without copying and pasting practically the same function.

 **Link to work:** www.github.com/chadbowen248

+ Day 14: January 17 2017

+**Today's Progress** Finished refactoring Movie Poster API reduced 80 lines to 50.

+**Thoughts:** Nice feeling finishing this, surprised how long it took to refactor, longer than it took me to code in the first place

+**Link to work:** www.github.com/chadbowen248